cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 attacker advantages in breaking these properties.
 This document provides simple guidance for users of common AEAD functions about how to limit the use of keys in order to bound the advantage given to an attacker.
-It considers limits in both single- and multi-user settings.
+It considers limits in both single- and multi-key settings.

 --- middle